A Story About Finding Assisted Living — Part 4, Sally’s Decision

 Before I could even ask, “Sally, which place did you like better?” she said: ”When you speak with Mark, you tell him I definitely want to move to Facility “B!”
 It took her no time to make up her mind!

 That really surprised me!
-But as I thought it over, it made total sense to me.
+But as I thought it over, it made total sense.
 Sally could see herself living among the people at Facility “B” because the majority of residents there had her cultural background!
 That’s what it really came down to.
 The demographics and the type of food they serve clearly outweighed the other factors I was weighing in my mind.

 My Take-Aways